ChabiMax/author_network/Annexes/README.md

-# Folder containing all files that are a supplement
+# Folder containing all files that are not useful anaymore